Tom Clarke practises in commercial, regulatory and public law, particularly in energy, commercial arbitration and financial services.

 ASIC v Avestra Asset Management Ltd (2017) 120 ACSR 247 Tom acted for ASIC in an application for financial services injunctions and disqualification against directors of a funds management company, for numerous contraventions by Avestra as responsible entity and trustee of registered and wholesale managed investment schemes.
 The decision resolved a number of issues surrounding the related party dealing prohibition, as it applies to registered schemes (led by Jonathon Moore QC).

-MacarthurCook Real Estate Funds Ltd v APN Funds Management Ltd (2013) 9 ASTLR 409 (VSCA)
+MacarthurCook Real Estate Funds v APN Funds Management (2013) 9 ASTLR 409 (VSCA)

 Tom acted for two companies in the MacarthurCook group in appeals relating to the allocation of, and a put option over, units in a property investment unit trust (led by Phil Solomon QC).

-Aftermarket Network Australia Pty Ltd v Certain underwriters at Lloyd’s FCA 1402 (unled)
+Aftermarket Network Australia v Certain underwriters at Lloyd’s FCA 1402 (unled)

-Amcor Flexibles Group Pty Ltd v AIG Australia Ltd FCA 1428 (led by Jim Delany QC)
+Amcor Flexibles Group v AIG Australia FCA 1428 (led by Jim Delany QC)

 Tom appeared for insureds under M&A warranty and indemnity policies, in the Federal Court’s expedited insurance matters list.
 Aftermarket Network Australia addressed important issues as to the inter-relationship between exclusions in the share sale agreement and the W&I policy.